seantrott/mentalizing_experimental_materials/README.md

 ## Differences between experiments

 The only difference between Experiment 2 and Experiment 3, as described in Trott and Bergen (2018), is the target question: in Experiment 2, participants are asked to make a paragraph judgment, and in Experiment 3, they explicitly indicate whether they thought the speaker was making a request.

+## Contact

+For questions, please contact Sean Trott at sttrott at ucsd dot edu.